Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: Preliminaries and Notation

+Let $S = \{p_1, \dots, p_n\} \subset \R^2$ be a set of $n$ point-sites in the plane, from now on referred to as sites.
+We assume that $S$ is in \emph{general position}, i.e., no three sites lie on a common line, no four sites lie on a common circle, and the pairwise distances between the sites are all distinct.
+Let $G_S$ be the complete weighted graph with vertex set $S$, where the edges are weighted with the Euclidean distance between their endpoints.
+A minimum spanning tree of $G_S$ is called a \emph{Euclidean minimum spanning tree} of $S$, and it is denoted by $\EMST(S)$, see Figure~\ref{fig:trees}.

+Under our general position assumption, it is known that $\EMST(S)$ is unique (see, e.g.,~\cite{CormenLeRiSt09}).
+Given $S$, we would like to report the edges of $\EMST(S)$ in any order, so that each edge is listed exactly once.

-Recall the classic algorithm by Kruskal to find $\EMST(V)$~\cite{CormenLeRiSt09}: we start with an empty forest $T$, and we consider the edges of $\RNG(V)$ one by one, by increasing weight.
-In each step, we insert the current edge $e =vw$ into $T$ if and only if there is no path between $v$ and $w$ in $T$.
-In the end, $T$ will be $\EMST(V)$.
-Since $\EMST(V)$ is a subgraph of $\RNG(V)$, it suffices to consider only the edges of $\RNG(V)$.
-Thus, Kruskal's algorithm needs to consider $m = O(n)$ edges and runs in $O(n\log n)$ time, using $O(n)$ words of workspace.
+\paragraph{A Classic Algorithm.} We recall the classic algorithm by Kruskal~\cite{CormenLeRiSt09}: we start with an empty forest $F$, and we consider the edges of $G_S$ one by one, by increasing weight.
+In each step, we insert the current edge $e$ into $F$ if and only if there is no path in $F$ between the endpoints of $e$; see Figure~\ref{fig:emst-e1-e2}.
+After all edges of $G_S$ have been considered, the final graph $F$ is exactly $\EMST(S)$.

+During the above procedure, using a \emph{disjoint set-union structure}, we keep track of the components of $F$ so that we can determine if there is a path in $F$ between the two endpoints of the next edge $e$~\cite{CormenLeRiSt09}.
+With an efficient implementation of the disjoint set-union structure, the time for inserting the edges into $F$ is dominated by the time for sorting the edges with their weight.
+This gives a running time of $O(n^2\log n)$ with $O(n)$ cells of workspace.

+The running time can be improved as follows: the \emph{Delaunay triangulation} of $S$, $\DT(S)$, is the triangulation of $S$ in which three sites $p, q, r$ form a triangle if and only if the disk with $p$, $q$, and $r$ on the boundary contains no other sites from $S$ in its interior~\cite{deBergChvKrOv08}.
+Under our general position assumption, this defines a unique plane triangulation of $S$ which is a supergraph of $\EMST(S)$; see Figure~\ref{fig:dt-emst}~\cite{deBergChvKrOv08}.
+Thus, $\EMST(S)$ is the minimum spanning tree of $\DT(S)$, and it suffices to consider the $O(n)$ edges of $\DT(S)$ instead of the $O(n^2)$ edges of $G_S$.
+Then, Kruskal's algorithm runs in $O(n\log n)$ time, when $O(n)$ cells of workspace are available~\cite{deBergChvKrOv08}.

+\paragraph{The Constant-Workspace Algorithm.} Asano~\etal~\cite{AsanoMuRoWa11} presented an algorithm that reports the edges of $\EMST(S)$ in $O(n^3)$ time with $O(1)$ cells of workspace.
+Like the classic method, their algorithm uses the fact that $\EMST(S)$ is a subgraph of $\DT(S)$.
+First, Asano~\etal~show that there exists a constant-workspace algorithm that solves the following task in $O(n)$ time: given an edge $pq$ of $\DT(S)$, find the next edge $pr$ of $\DT(S)$ that is incident to $p$ after $pq$ in clockwise direction.
+Using the fact that for each $p \in S$, the edge between $p$ and its nearest neighbor in $S \setminus \{p\}$ belongs to $\DT(S)$, this gives an algorithm that reports the edges of $\DT(S)$, one by one, in an arbitrary order, in $O(n)$ time per edge.
+We will not describe the details here, but we present an analogous result for relative neighborhood graphs in Section~\ref{sec:computing-rng}.